Introduction

 Consumer Sovereignty and Voluntary Exchange

 Buyers and sellers can freely and willingly exchange goods and services in market transactions that benefit them both.
-This applies not only to money individuals pay to buy things, but also resources such as labor.
+This applies not only to the money individuals pay to buy things but also to resources such as labor.

 Private Property